CescaNeri/BigData-CloudPlatforms/big-data/batch-application/map-reduce.md

 General rule of thumb: each task should run for about 5 minutes and produce more than 1 HDFS block's worth of output.

 ![](map2.jpg)

+## MapReduce Execution
+ An important idea behind MapReduce is separating the *what* of distributed processing from the *how.*

+ The developer launches the job on the client's JMV, which contacts the YARN RM to submit the application.

+ **Data locality enforcement**
+Main principle: do not move data to workers, move workers to data.

+The task are created from the input splits in the shared file system

+**Optimization:** prefer nodes that are on the same rack in the data center as the on holding the data block.
+Inter-rack bandwidth is significantly less than intra-rack bandwidth.